linkerd/linkerd2/BUILD.md

 #### Deploying Control Plane components with Tracing

-Control Plane components have `trace-collector`, `sampling-probability` flags used to enable [Distributed Tracing](https://opentracing.io/docs/overview/what-is-tracing/) for development purposes.
+Control Plane components have the `trace-collector` flag used to enable [Distributed Tracing](https://opentracing.io/docs/overview/what-is-tracing/) for development purposes.
 It can be enabled globally i.e Control plane components and their proxies by using the `--control-plane-tracing` installation flag.

 This will configure all the components to send the traces at `linkerd-collector.linkerd-tracing:55678`